 In order to protect protect these species, South Pole is helping local landowners create diverse income streams that allow them to move away from practices that damage the environment.
 The partners also hope conservation actions will promote ecotourism.
 More funding is needed though to drive improvements that build a long-term sustainable, productive landscape that supports local livelihoods.

 Using LandScale to Incentivize Sustainable Improvements

-Over time, continued assessments will demonstrate the impact of efforts in the landscape.
-Transparent reporting of landscape-scale improvements could help to differentiate credits generated from the REDD+ project and biodiversity credits by making them a more attractive prospect for investors, thus funneling additional funding into the landscape.
-Also, demonstrated sustainability performance could add value to goods and services produced in the landscape.
-This would expand the market with more sustainable products and support local economies.
-The incentives generated would flow directly to stakeholders in the landscape, improving livelihoods, production systems, and becoming a reference for others to adopt sustainable practices.
+Over time, transparent reporting of landscape-scale improvements could help differentiate carbon credits generated from the REDD+ project and biodiversity credits by making them a more attractive prospect for investors, thus channeling additional funding into the landscape.
+Demonstrated sustainability performance could also add value to goods and services produced in the landscape, expanding the market with more sustainable products and supporting local economies.